alicehua11/espm157_extinction_study_datasci/README.md

 This repository is a report on current climate change data completed under the first module of ESPM 157.
 The report utilizes R library to make visualizations followed by text analysis to understand how the earth's climate is warming.

-## assignment

-All work for this assignment is in the `assignment` directory.
-Code is contained in the `climate.Rmd` notebook, and final rendered output files (`climate.md` and associated files) are in the `assignment` directory as well.
-The general rubric you will be graded on is found in the `Rubric.md` file.

 #### Climate Report